SamDaBest0312/Sam_BlueStampPortfolio/index.md

 # Second Milestone
 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4XMwXY6aMnE?si=J0ydwP5090QXWsCZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

+My second milestone was assembling and coding my robot controller.
+It's made with custom parts, a joystick, an acrylic plate, and a 9V Battery.
+On the remote is a wireless transmitter that is also placed on the robot, bridging their Bluetooth connection.
+This remote will help me move my robot around, which will be displayed at demo night.
+So far, the project has been surprisingly hard, as countless minor errors can affect the trajectory of the final product.
+For example, in my code, when entering the hexadecimal keys for my robot's address, I uppercased the X instead of lowercasing it.
+This resulted in my controller being unable to move my robot, as the ID needs to start with 0x, not 0X.
+Overall, the biggest challenge was learning how to use the Arduino IDE and applying my knowledge to ensure my controller is specific to my robot.
+Overcoming this challenge was a big step in my Hexapod journey.
+My next milestone is creating a functional battery holder for my robot along with a few modifications.

 # First Milestone